jswitchback/drupal--modules/magnific_popup/README.txt

 TIPS
 ----

-Custom modal classes can be added with a "data-modal-class" attridbute added to link. <a href="#some-inline-div" class="mfp-inline-init" mdata-modal-class="login">Login</a>
+Custom modal classes can be added with a "data-modal-class" attribute added to link. <a href="#some-inline-div" class="mfp-inline-init" data-modal-class="login">Login</a>

 AUTHOR